-Pour the dried white beans in a large casserole or bowl and fill it with cold tap water until the beans are fully submerged.
-The beans will swell while soaking, make sure there's 2 inches (5 cm) of water covering them.
+Pour the dried beans in a large cooking pot and fill it with cold water until fully submerged.
+They will swell while soaking, make sure there's 4 inches (10 cm) of water covering them.

-- Transfer them back to the casserole; and add the fresh sage, the bay leaves, the peeled garlic cloves and half a cube of vegetable bouillon.
-Season with a little pepper and salt and add tap water again until the beans are nicely submerged.
-Don’t add too much water though.
+Transfer the beans back to the pot.
+Also add the fresh sage, bay leaves, peeled garlic and half a cube of vegetable bouillon.
+Season with a little pepper and salt.
+Then add water again until the beans are just submerged.
+Don’t add too much.

-- Place the beans back over high heat and bring them to a rolling boil again.
-Stir, cover the pan and turn the heat to medium-low.
-Simmer the white beans in the aromatic vegetable broth for 90 minutes.
-Stir the beans regularly while simmering.
-In the end they should be very smooth and soft and the water should have disappeared more or less.
-You can drain some of the cooking liquid if there is still too much left.
+Place the beans back over medium heat again until boiling.
+Stir, cover the pot and turn the heat lower.
+Simmer the beans in the aromatic vegetable broth for about 90 minutes.
+Stir them regularly while simmering.
+In the end they should be very smooth and the stock should have disappeared more or less.
+Drain the cooking liquid if there's still too much left.

-- Remove the sage and bay leaves.
-You can leave the garlic cloves in it because they will be as smooth as the beans by now.
-Add the olive oil to the beans.
+Remove the sage and bay leaves.
+You can leave the garlic cloves in it because they are as smooth as the beans by now.
+Drizzle with the olive oil.

-- Check the season and add extra pepper or salt to taste if necessary.
+Check the season of the beans and add extra pepper or salt to taste if necessary.
 Pour the beans in a large bowl and serve hot or lukewarm.